-- To learn and improve upon skills using a wide range of artistic materials and techniques. - To develop and improve the ability to record from first hand observation. - To develop the ability to communicate ideas visually and be creative thinkers. - To increase insight into art and artists from a wide range of cultures and countries throughout history. - To experience Art first-hand through a range of trips.
+- To learn and improve upon skills using a wide range of artistic materials and techniques. - To develop and improve the ability to record from first hand observation. - To develop the ability to communicate ideas visually and be creative thinkers. - To increase insight into art and artists from a wide range of cultures and countries throughout history. - To experience Art first-hand through extra-curricular opportunities.